 FDA cleared: Yes

 Out of all the home light-based hair removal here, Tria Laser 4X is the only device that uses diode laser technology.
-There’s a big difference between the mechanisms of an IPL device, and a laser device when it comes to hair removal treatment.
-To find out more about these differences, read this topic [insert link].
+There’s a big difference between the mechanisms of an IPL device and a laser device when it comes to hair removal treatment.

 - Tria Laser 4x

 Remington has released many different versions of their iLight device and is one of the most popular home IPL brands in the United States.
 I actually wrote an article dedicated to the Remington iLight, which you can read here.